m0jzije/alarmclock/README.md

 If you would like to contribute to this project, please follow the standard Git workflow:

 Fork the repository.
+      ```bash

       Create a new branch: git checkout -b feature/my-new-feature.

       Commit your changes: git commit -am 'Add some feature'.

       Push to the branch: git push origin feature/my-new-feature.

       Submit a pull request.

 License
 This project is licensed under the MIT License.